kloverde/java-GeographicCoordinate/README.md

 See LICENSE for this software's licensing terms.

-GeographicCoordinate is a simple Java library for representing latitude and longitude, and for performing calculations with coordinates.
+GeographicCoordinate is a Java library for representing latitude, longitude and cardinal points of the compass, and calculating distance and bearing between points.

 ## Features